 Volvo is calling its new engine family VEA, or Volvo Environmental Architecture.
 The engine lineup will consist of 1.5-liter, direct-injection three-cylinders fueled by both gas and diesel, as well as 2.0-liter, direct-injection four-cylinders in gas and diesel variants.

 Furthering Volvo’s less-is-more philosophy is a move to scalable platform architecture (SPA), which will allow 80 percent of future Volvo models to be built on the same assembly line.
-The first SPA model is expected to be a replacement for the current S80 sedan
+The first SPA model is expected to be a replacement for the current S80 sedan, due in 2014.

 Volvo is also experimenting with flywheel-drive hybrid variants to boost fuel economy.
-The systems, pioneered in Formula 1 racing, are called Kinetic Energy Recovery Systems
+The systems, pioneered in Formula 1 racing, are called Kinetic Energy Recovery Systems, or KERS.

 KERS works by capturing brake energy via a flywheel with a maximum speed of 60,000 RPM.
 When released, the stored energy can be used to boost acceleration or reduce fuel consumption at cruising speed.